Laravel Factories: Building Realistic Test Data with Laravel Factory Models ⋆ ALexHost SRL

 This will create a user with the is_admin attribute set to true.

-Factories are especially powerful when writing tests.
-They allow you to set up test data quickly and focus on the logic you are testing.
+Factories are particularly powerful when writing tests.
+They allow you to quickly create test data and focus on the logic you are testing.

 {